blackstork-io/fabric/docs/language/syntax.md

 ## Comments

-Fabric language supports three different comment syntaxes:
+Fabric language supports three different flavours of comments:

 - `#` begins a single-line comment, ending at the end of the line.
 - `//` is an alternative to `#` and also defines a single-line comment
 - `/*` and `*/` are start and end delimiters for a comment that might span over multiple lines.

-We recommend to use `#` single-line comment style in most cases.
-Future automatic code formatting tools will prioritise `#` comments as idiomatic.
+It's recommend to use `#` single-line comment style usually.
+Future Fabric code formatting tools will prioritise `#` comments as idiomatic.

-## Character Encoding
+## Character encoding

 Fabric configuration files must be UTF-8 encoded.
 Fabric allows non-ASCII characters in comments, and string values.